Alaska Layoffs — May 2020

 Largest Layoffs

-The biggest impact was at Doyon Drilling at its Alaska facility, reporting 304 affected workers.
+The single largest action involved Doyon Drilling at its Alaska facility, reporting 304 affected workers.
 Carnival followed with 149 workers.

 Trend & Outlook

-This data points to a mixed picture for Alaska's labor market, with activity diverging between monthly and annual comparisons.
+The data underscores a mixed picture for Alaska's labor market, with activity diverging between monthly and annual comparisons.
 The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Alaska.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Alaska WARN notices, browse layoffs by state, or download the full dataset.